 Vocabulary

-The HL7-defined vocabulary domain tables are stored in the HL7 repository: http://www.hl7.org/permalink/?RIM, from which a number of views have been extracted to produce the HL7 Vocabulary Domain Listings for the (RIM).
+The HL7-defined vocabulary domain tables are stored in the HL7 repository from which a number of views have been extracted to produce the HL7 Vocabulary Domain Listings for the HL7 Reference Information Model (RIM).
 The HL7 Vocabulary is normative.
 Changes to normative elements may be substantive.

 Definitions